specta-rs/tauri2/TAURI_PROPOSAL.md

 The macro's all work exactly the same as the Tauri equivalents but if your still unsure checkout [this example app](https://github.com/oscartbeaumont/tauri-specta/tree/main/examples/app).

-## Why not `tauri-bingen`?

-[tauri-bindgen](https://github.com/tauri-apps/tauri-bindgen) is a really cool crate for doing a similar thing.

-However it takes the schema first approach, as opposed to Tauri Specta's code-first approach.

-Tauri bindgen uses `.wit` files as the source of truth for the types in Rust and Typescript, as opposed to your Rust code.
-I think both approaches have their place in different sources of Tauri applications.

 ## Why not a `tauri` feature on Specta?

-Up until the [`2.0.0-rc.9` release of Specta](https://github.com/oscartbeaumont/specta/releases/tag/v2.0.0-rc.9) (release earlier today) we supported Tauri however this isn't going to be possible after Specta v2 moves to a stable release.
+Up until the [`2.0.0-rc.9` release of Specta](https://github.com/oscartbeaumont/specta/releases/tag/v2.0.0-rc.9) (release earlier today) we supported Tauri, however, this isn't going to be possible after Specta v2 moves to a stable release.

 ### You major, we major